chloetohce/csf_37l/README.md

 ## Questions
 - What are the various ways to load data in a browser on startup?
 - What is state in application?
+- Would the citieslist be dynamicaly updated if we add in a new city?